-We spoke with representatives from the welfare team and the Padre.
+We spoke with representatives from the welfare team.
 They described good relationships with practice staff and provided an example of how the services worked together to support a patient in crisis.
 The patient was seen immediately by a clinician and a plan of care put in place without delay.